Octave-repo/customLibs/README.md

-These some of my customs library.
+# CUSTOM LIBRARY

+## slinkedlib

-    slinkedlib : Library used to manipulate linked lists.
+This library is used to manipulate linked lists.